Office of the Commissioner

 The mission of the Department of Health is "Promoting the health, well-being, and self-sufficiency of Alaskans."

-The Department of Health (DOH) will have oversight of health care services, payment, eligibility determinations and payments of public assistance program benefits, and public health.
+The Department of Health (DOH) has oversight of health care services, payment, eligibility determinations and payments of public assistance program benefits, and public health.
 The Divisions of Behavioral Health, Health Care Services, and Senior and Disabilities Services provide regulatory oversight, claims processing, facility licensing, and enforcement of Medicaid and state regulations.
-DOH will also actively engage with stakeholders to find opportunities for innovation within Medicaid and to improve health outcomes for all Alaskans.
+DOH actively engages with stakeholders to find opportunities for innovation within Medicaid and to improve health outcomes for all Alaskans.

 Heidi Hedberg has been with the department since 2009 and has served as the Director for the Division of Public Health since 2019.
 She moved to Alaska in 1995 to attend Alaska Pacific University and earned a Bachelor of Arts degree.
 Heidi has been involved in population health and policy for over a decade.
 She has a diverse background which includes topics ranging from public health emergency management to access to health care and system efficiency efforts.